 Need a procedurally generated country?

-Computer Science Teaching Diary published on Sunday, January 29, 2023 (4 months, one week, and one day ago)
+Computer Science Teaching Diary published on Sunday, January 29, 2023 (one year, 5 months, and 4 weeks ago)

 Not much sure how much better you could do than this: